one-acre-fund/ussd-sms/CONTRIBUTING.md

 # CONTRIBUTING

-## Updating the Changelog
+### Updating the Changelog

-1. All pull requests must have an update to [CHANGELOG.md](CHANGELOG.md)
+- All pull requests must have an update to [CHANGELOG.md](CHANGELOG.md).

-2. List Changes in reverse-chronological order (newest on top)
+- List changes in reverse-chronological order (newest on top).

-3. Use the `YYYY-MM-DD` format for dates
-4. Group changes to  descibe theri impact on the project as follows
+- Changes should be grouped under any of the following categories:

-    * `Added` for new features
+    * `Added` for new features.
-    * `Changed` for changes in existing functionality
+    * `Changed` for changes in existing functionality.
-    * `Deprecated` for once stable features removed in upcoming releases
+    * `Deprecated` for once stable features removed in upcoming releases.
-    * `Removed` for deprecated features removed in this release
+    * `Removed` for deprecated features removed in this release.
-    * `Fixed` for any bug fixes
+    * `Fixed` for any bug fixes.

-5. Changes that are not yet in production should be under an `"Unreleased"` header
-6. Changes should Link to a JIRA issue where applicable
+- Changes should include link to a JIRA issue where applicable.

+- **Creating feature PR to develop**
+    * List the change under the `New version` part of the document in the category it falls under.

+- **Creating hotfix PR to master**
+    * Bump up the version in the package.json file (ensure to run `npm update` to update the package-lock.json).
+    * Add the new version to the top of the changelog.
+    * List the change under the added version in the category it falls under

+- **Creating release PR to master**
+    * Bump up the version in the package.json file (ensure to run `npm update` to update the package-lock.json).
+    * Add the new version to the top of the changelog.
+    * Move the changes under the `New version` to the newly added version.